alexeilebedev/openacr/README.md

 either inaccessible (e.g. object file), or built at some unmaintainable expense;
 in either case, the gains are temporary.
 Yet *it is* possible to lock them in.
-For that, we need tools whose input is readable and writable by both human and the machine, where source code is derived from this input, and where the system of names applies equally well to the description of itself and the tools.
-And of course, the tools should be useful for other purposes, not just generating their own source code; that's merely a byproduct.
+For that, we need tools whose input is readable and writable by both human and the machine, and where the system of names applies equally well to the description of itself and the tools.

-Creating a new language is not the answer, because the source code for that language is a whole new thing.
-And as you define both the language and its debuggers, multi-platform support, you will need new words for referring to them, words that have to be written somewhere... it becomes a chasing game.

-In the world where data is kept in a machine-readable format, and most of the source code is generated, any tool works with almost any other tool.
+When the input format is both machine and human-readable and most of the source code is generated, any tool works with almost any other tool.

     'abt acr' builds acr.